ProtocolWhisperer01/priv_esc/README.md

-# priv_esc
+# Privilege Escalation

-This is an overview into Privilege Escalation
+This is an overview into Privilege Escalation mainly for CTFs :smiley:.